Tourism in France

 Tourism in France directly contributed 79.8 billion euros to gross domestic product (GDP) in 2013, 30% of which comes from international visitors and 70% from domestic tourism spending.
+As of 2025, France is the world's leading tourist destination, with international tourism contributing approximately $88.91 billion in revenue, an increase of 9% over 2024.
 The total contribution of travel and tourism represents 9.7% of GDP and supports 2.9 million jobs (10.9% of employment) in the country.
 Tourism contributes significantly to the balance of payments.

-France was visited by 100 million foreign tourists in 2023, making it the most visited country in the world.
+France was visited by 102 million foreign tourists in 2025, making it the most visited country in the world.
+However, France ranks fifth in terms of hotel stays, with 147 million nights, behind the United States, Spain, Italy, China and Turkey: this is because France performs as a transit country, and many international visitors do not stay in hotels.
+It ranks third (after the United States and Spain) in terms of international tourism receipts.

-France has 45 sites inscribed in the UNESCO's World Heritage List and features cities or sites of high cultural interest (Paris being the foremost, but also Loire Valley, Toulouse, Strasbourg, Bordeaux, Lyon and others), beaches and seaside resorts, ski resorts, as well as rural regions that many enjoy for their beauty and tranquility (green tourism).
+France has 53 sites inscribed in the UNESCO's World Heritage List and features cities or sites of high cultural interest (Paris being the foremost, but also Loire Valley, Toulouse, Strasbourg, Bordeaux, Lyon and others), beaches and seaside resorts, ski resorts, as well as rural regions that many enjoy for their beauty and tranquility (green tourism).
 Small and picturesque French villages of quality heritage (such as Collonges-la-Rouge, Locronan, or Montsoreau) are promoted through the association Les Plus Beaux Villages de France (literally "The Most Beautiful Villages of France").
 The "Remarkable Gardens" label is a list of the over two hundred gardens classified by the Ministry of Culture.
 This label is intended to protect and promote remarkable gardens and parks.